 As the existing regulation (the UK Data Protection Act) was developed years before the advancement of technology, the GDPR aims to fill the legal gaps by addressing the current issues at hand, such as data sharing and theft.
 The new rules will combat these issues by covering the following areas: proving that consent to keep the data was given, showing where the data is being used as well as how the company is protecting it (for example a secure off-site storage facility) and when the time is right, disposing of the data correctly.
 The GDPR affects all businesses and will change the ways in which they are legally able to handle customer’s personal data.
 For organisations who fail to comply, significant fines will be incurred; experts are predicting that the EU will total up over €20million worth of fines once the GDPR is set in motion.

 But what does this mean for the UK who are set to leave the European Union?

-The new GDPR regulation is set for introduction on the 25th May 2018 and will be called The Data Protection ACt 2018; at this point, the UK is likely to still be in the EU and organisations need to be able to prove they have the right consent to hold data and prove they have disposed of it correctly.
+The new GDPR regulation is set for introduction on the 25th May 2018 and will be called The Data Protection ACt 2018; at this point, the UK is likely to still be in the EU and organisations need to be able to prove they have the right consent to hold data and prove they have disposed of it correctly (shredding).
 The UK is not expected to leave the EU until March 2019, meaning that the regulations will be applicable to UK citizens, and it is expected that the UK will look to enforce a similar regulation on exiting the EU.